asakurasol/Sudomine/README.md

 #Sudomine

-Prototyping a HTML game that combines Sudoku and Mine Sweeper
+A simple HTML game that combines Sudoku and Mine Sweeper, created using angular.

-You can Play it Here: http://asakurasol.github.io/Sudomine/#/
+You can play it here: http://asakurasol.github.io/Sudomine/#/